PublisherName/MoodMelodyNepal/README.md

-# Emotion Music Player
+# Mood Melody Nepal

-An AI-powered music player that suggests YouTube playlists based on your detected emotional state.
+An music player that suggests YouTube playlists based on your detected emotional state.

 ## Features